 He spent the rest of his half hour examining the salamander he found:

 Once the salamander was thoroughly examined, we tackled a few more projects – propelled by the victorious feeling that accompanies a problem-free project.
-Our gutters had been leaking all summer, so I asked my friends at Rustoleum if I could try some Leak Seal:
+Our gutters had been leaking all summer and I needed a cheap way to fix leaking gutters so I decided to try Rust-Oleum Leak Seal, a flexible rubber sealant.

-I tried to demonstrate the leaking in a manner that didn’t involve me standing outside in the pouring rain (I think Hubby longs for the pre-blog DIY days when we didn’t have to document everything):
+I tried to demonstrate the leaking in a manner that didn’t involve me standing outside in the pouring rain:

-Happily, the Leak Seal – a flexible rubber sealant – seemed to work perfectly and it took barely any time at all to seal up the cracks.
+Happily, the Leak Seal – a flexible rubber sealant – worked perfectly and it took barely any time at all to seal up the cracks.
 Eagle-eyed Hubby had been keeping tabs on the gutters during rainy days and already knew exactly which spots needed sealing.
-Next spring we want to add gutter guards because they get filled with leaves and cleaning the gutters is a weekly job, but at least they’re no longer holey.
+Now they no longer leak!
+One day we’ll need to replace them, but for now this was cheap way to fix leaking gutters.

 We were on fire, right?
 I even started doubling up on jobs.

-Our to-list is far from complete, and now that we’ve discovered that all 202 episodes of The X Files are on Netflix I suspect our productivity will decline, but I’m thrilled that we tackled so many projects this fall that normally get eclipsed by more fun and rewarding projects, like making frames for paintings and rub ‘n buffing hardware.
+Our to-list is far from complete but I’m thrilled that we tackled so many projects this fall that normally get eclipsed by more fun and rewarding projects, like making frames for paintings and rub ‘n buffing hardware.